jiachengxiong/ConfSeq/unconditional_generation/README.md

 bash scripts/train_bartforcausallm.sh
 ```

-A pre-trained model checkpoint is also available for download [here](mylink).
-Please download and put it in the `checkpoints` directory.
+Alternatively, you may download a pre-trained model checkpoint from [this link](mylink) and place it in the `checkpoints` directory.

+---

-## Molecule Generation
+## 🔬 Molecule Generation

 To generate molecules using the trained model, execute: